microsoft/Gestures-Samples/Unity/README.md

 The contents of this directory is:

-- [**Tutorials**](Tutorials) - contains several Unity projects demonstrating how to use [Project Prague](https://docs.microsoft.com/en-us/gestures)
-to integrate gestures in Unity games.
-Each Unity project within this directory contains the final product of one of our Unity tutorials:
+- **Tutorials**: several Unity projects demonstrating how to use [Project Prague](https://docs.microsoft.com/en-us/gestures) to integrate gestures into Unity games.
+Each of the following directories contains the final Unity project obtained in the corresponding tutorial:

     - [Introduction](https://review.docs.microsoft.com/en-us/gestures/unity-tutorials-introduction) - learn how to wire a gesture to an existing functionality in your scene.
 This tutorial introduces you to the **GesturesManager**, **UIManager**, **GestureTrigger** and **CameraGesturesController** prefabs.
     - [3D Object Manipulation (Mouse)](https://review.docs.microsoft.com/en-us/gestures/unity-tutorials-3d-object-manipulation-mous) - create a 3D cursor that can move objects in the scene.
 The cursor is controlled by the mouse, using existing Unity capabilities.